 Originally opened in Ealing, we now cover and serve all London boroughs.

-Being online means that we now can reach not only people across London and the UK who could not physically access our projects before, but we can reach children, youth and families globally.
+Being online and in-person means that we now can reach not only people across London and the UK who could not physically access our projects before, but we can reach children, youth and families globally.

 We aim to develop the capacity and skills of community members who are socially and economically disadvantaged so that they are better able to participate more fully in society.
-We do this through projects such as our 'Family days' (benefiting 300+ people) and our Concert at Ealing Shopping Centre which allowed local groups to perform and saw over 5000 attendees attend.
+We do this through projects such as our 'Family days' (benefiting 300+ people) and our Concert at Ealing Shopping Centre, which allowed local groups to perform and saw over 5000 attendees attend.

 We also support low paid workers access training to develop their skills so that they can progress into other roles equipped with the correct experience.
 We also regularly research the benefits of multilingual education, our most recent research being conducted with UEL, the data of which is then implemented into our lessons and work to continue developing.